Beagle Puppy Guide

 Bringing home a Beagle puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
+Size 20-30 lbs and expected lifespan 10-15 yrs; the Beagle comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 What sets the Beagle apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Feeding Schedule